mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Configuration/Model.rst

 Active
 *********
-Enable the Admin Interface for a Model
+Enable the Expose Interface for a Model

 **Class Reflection**::

-    use Admin\Annotations as Admin;
+    use Expose\Annotations as Expose;
     /** A Blog post
       * ...
-      * @Admin\Active
+      * @Expose\Active
       */
     class Post {...